Jtrnb/AtlasDrifter/SYSTEM OUTLINE.md

 Death Born idea: when you die ,depending how you can easily be revived once as a new death born type entity.
 Deathborn cannot be revived

+**Range:** Weapons will have a minimum range, enemies closer than that range are attacked with a negative 1d6 to the roll.
+The range value causes 1d6 to be removed from the roll for each increment of this value.
+- Ex.
+Your bow has a maximum range of 20 feet and a range of 10 feet, at 30 feet you take a 1d6 penalty, at 40 feet you take a 2d6 penalty and so on.

+**Armor:** Armor can add a temp hitpoint thingy that when depleted causes the armor to be damaged and must be repaired (can make auto repair at rest etc.)

+**Burdens:** Players can add bonus d4 to their rolls by taking burdens, which will do negative things.
+Burdens can have various effects, lowering AC, Health, Disadvantage.
+Getting rid of burden should be costly and long term, healer class shouldn't be able to do it.
+2 week long rest style